MukitCSTE/UVicSENG360Labs/lab02/index.md

 Create a new file named `log.txt`.
 As you go through this lab, please copy the commands you executed in the terminal here.

-# Part 1: Create a personal public/private key #
+# Part 1: Public/Private Key Creation #

 Before we can do anything, we must create a key-pair.
 For each of you, in your corresponding accounts, generate a key-pair: